create

 Kanvitha

+I, voluntarily working in a reputed NGO of Ranga Reddy district, Telangana state, India.
 I am a team leader of MMH ( Menstrual Management and Health Hygiene ).
 I have been conducting sessions in government schools to educate and empower the girl child about MMH.
 We have to eradicate the period stigma to enrich the financial status, social equality and honour of a girl / women .

 Gabriela Marie